tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 ## IoT Device Onboarding

-In this example, an IoT is onboarded to a cloud service provider (or to a network operator).
-In this scenario there is typically no a priori relationship between the device and the cloud service provider that will remotely manage the device.
+In this scenario, an IoT device is connected to a Device Manager, which could be a cloud service provider or a network operator.
+It is important to note that there is no pre-existing relationship between the two parties.

-In such scenario, the cloud service provider wants to make sure that the device runs the correct version of firmware, has not been rooted, is not emulated or cloned.
+The Device Manager's responsibility in this situation is to guarantee that the device is running the intended firmware version, has not been tampered with, and is not being emulated or cloned.

 The protocol flow is shown in {{figure-iot-example}} where the client is the attester while the server is the relying party.